NickOrtiz/Lighthouse-Benchmark-Scanner/README.md

 - Modify Lighthouse configurations in `src/config/lighthouse-flags.js`
 - Extend reporting formats in `src/reporting/`
 - Add new test types in `src/lighthouse/`

+## Troubleshooting

+### Console Output Not Showing
+If `node index.js` runs silently without showing progress:
+- Use `node run-scanner.js` instead for real-time output
+- Check the `lighthouse-results/` directory for generated files
+- The scanner may still be running in the background

+### Coverage Analysis Errors
+If you see "Navigating frame was detached" errors:
+- This is handled gracefully and won't stop the scanner
+- Coverage data may show zeros for affected sites
+- All other metrics will still be collected

+### Performance Issues
+To speed up testing:
+- Reduce `runsPerUrl` in `src/config/index.js` (default: 3)
+- Set `testBothDevices: false` to test only mobile
+- Reduce verbosity by setting `logLevel: 'error'` in lighthouse flags

 ## Dependencies